odoo/documentation/inventory/management/delivery/two_steps.rst

 Configure warehouse for receipt in 2 steps
 ==========================================

-Once *multi-step routes* is activated, you can go to *Configuration > Warehouse* and enter the warehouse which will use receipt in 2 steps.
+Once *multi-step routes* is activated, you can go to :menuselection:`Configuration --> Warehouse` and enter the warehouse which will use receipt in 2 steps.
 Then, you can select the option *Receive goods in input and then stock (2 steps)* for *Incoming Shipments*.